The Separation of Service-learning from Volunteering...and Does It Matter?

 • The Corporation for National and Community Service (The Corporation) has an entire division called Learn and Serve America, but they do not connect the dots themselves.
 When was the last time we in volunteerism heard anything about it?
 At the state level, the Commissions charged with spending The Corporation’s grant money on AmeriCorps or RSVP are often not making decisions about service-learning grants.
 In Pennsylvania, for example, these are administered directly by the Department of Education with zero communication about their work outside of school circles.
 Note that the Learn and Serve Challenge I mentioned at the beginning is actually run by The Corporation, yet not a single link on the site connects back to United We Serve or non-education resources.

 • We have allowed service-learning to disassociate itself from volunteering step by step.
-For example, not wanting to be a part of National Volunteer Week, proponents of what was National (and now Global) Youth Service Day scheduled itself on purpose on the Friday before the other celebration.
+For example, not wanting to be a part of National Volunteer Week, proponents of what was National (and now Global) Youth Service Day (link is external) scheduled itself on purpose on the Friday before the other celebration.
 From the National Conference on Volunteering and Service, through state conferences on volunteering, to local associations of volunteer program managers, educators who send students into the community are conspicuous by their absence.
 Once only was I invited to speak at the National Youth Leadership Conference and my workshop topic was “Words Apart or Worlds Apart?”
 There were over 500 people at the event and about 17 showed up for my session – every one of them from a nonprofit agency.

 This divide exists beyond the United States, though in some countries it is the volunteer community spearheading the drive to incorporate service-learning into school curricula.